vicentesurraco/text-edit-ai/README.md

 red = FF6D52 # Used for exit/removed markup
 yellow = FFBA08 # Used for skip
 blue = 5BC0BE # Used for size
-grey = C8C8A9 # Used for section headers
-purple = DF78EF # Used for markup display
-orange = FF9300 # Used for section/system prompt options
+purple = DF78EF # Used for markup display and section headers orange = FF9300 # Used for section/system prompt options
 ```